Shymkent: Streets

+Ordabasy Square

 In the 19th century, the eastern border of the city passed here, and there were also fortified gates leading to Sayram and Taraz.
 In those days, there was a bazaar nearby, therefore this square was called Bazaar; the street got the same name, which originated from this square.

-Currently, three streets converge on the Ordabasy Square, named after three Kazakh wise men - Tole Bi, Kazybek Bi, Aiteke Bi.
+Currently, three streets converge on the Ordabasy Square, named after three Kazakh historic figures: Tole Bi, Kazybek Bi, Aiteke Bi.
 The monument Zher-ana was erected right in the center of the square.
 It has three faces with a height of 34 meters.
 Famous quotes of the three wise Kazakh men are carved on each face of the monument.
 The top of the monument is crowned by the figure of a young woman, symbolizing Mother Earth, who releases seven swallows into the sky.
 Under the square flows the Koshkar Ata river and the square contains two fountains next to the monument.

-The Ordabasy Square connects to the Independence Park through a 104-meter-long pedestrian bridge.
+Ordabasy Square connects to Independence Park through a 104 m long pedestrian bridge.